flatcar-archive/flatcar-docs/docs/setup/customization/adding-users.md

     - ../../clusters/customization/adding-users
 ---

-You can create user accounts on a Flatcar Container Linux machine manually with `useradd` or via a Container Linux Config when the machine is created.
+You can create user accounts on a Flatcar Container Linux machine manually with `useradd` or via a [Container Linux Config][cl-config] when the machine is created.

 ## Add Users via Container Linux Configs

-In your Container Linux Config, you can specify many [different parameters](../../provisioning/config-transpiler/configuration) for each user.
+In your Container Linux Config, you can specify many [different parameters][config-spec] for each user.
 Here's an example:

 ```yaml
 passwd: